tudelft3d/website/education/msctopics/index.md

 - - -

-## Automatic Derivation and Storage of Metadata for 3D City Models.
+## Automatic Derivation and Storage of Metadata for 3D City Models

 ![](img/metadata.png){:width="350px"}